What is Market Risk?

 Beta coefficient is a measure of volatility or market risk of an investment or portfolio in comparison with the market.
 It is of use in the Capital Asset Pricing Model (CAPM) and describes the asset return in view of the systematic risk.
 It helps to gauge the risk addition to a diversified portfolio by the inclusion of a stock or investment.

 An investment with a Beta coefficient equal to “1” is as volatile as the market.
-In other words, the security or stock said to be strongly correlated with the market and will behave in sync with the market changes.
-Such security can also be said to have a systematic risk of the market.
+In other words, the security or stock is said to be strongly correlated with the market and will behave in sync with the market changes.
+Such security can also be said to have a systematic risk to the market.